IntersectMBO/cardano-node/doc/stake-pool-operations/register_key.md

 Registering the stake address, not only pay transaction fees, but also includes a _deposit_ (which you get back when deregister the key) as stated in the protocol parameters:

-The deposit amount can be found in the `protocol.json` under `keyDeposit`, for example in Shelley Tesntet:
+The deposit amount can be found in the `protocol.json` under `keyDeposit`, for example in Shelley Mainnet:

     ...
     "keyDeposit": 2000000,